gooddata/gooddata-ruby/_posts/2014-05-23-user_filters.markdown

 	    ]
 	  })

-Notice that caitlin has 2 values.
+It's import notice that caitlin has 2 values.
 Notice that in the file she actually has 2 lines.
 The generator collects the values for you.
 Login column specification can be omitted if it is the first column.
-If the file does not have headers.
-You can specify it
+If the file does not have headers, you can specify it like this:

 	filters = GoodData::UserFilterBuilder::get_filters(csv, {
 	    :headers => false,